-Each summer, in conjunction with the UAE Authority of Youth & Sports Welfare, Higher Colleges of Technology - Dubai Education students take on the responsibility of organizing and conducting a summer school at the College for up to 150 Emirati children.
+Each summer, in conjunction with the UAE Authority of Youth & Sports Welfare, Dubai Women's College Education students take on the responsibility of organizing and conducting a summer school at the College for up to 150 Emirati children.

 This involves teaching English, computers, health awareness, music, drama, games and visits to places of interest.
 Summer school has always been very successful and gives students an excellent chance to develop their organizational and teaching skills.